 In provinces with sufficient levels of reporting (Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, and Western Cape), respiratory hospital admissions in all ages combined increased throughout the lockdown period and reducing subsequently.
 During the last weeks of 2020 respiratory admissions increased with some reductions in the last few weeks.
-In all provinces (excluding the Free State) levels have exceeded those reached in the first wave.
+In all provinces (excluding the Free State) levels exceeded those reached in the first wave, and have been decreasing in the past few weeks.
 Since the initiation of lockdown measures in late March, respiratory hospitalizations in young children (<5 years) have been substantially below those expected in the absence of COVID-19, likely due to diminished transmission of RSV, influenza, and other seasonal viruses.
-In recent weeks respiratory hospitalisations in children aged <5 years increased, dropping over the new year, possibly related to increasing circulation of RSV in the final quarter of 2020.
+In December 2020 respiratory hospitalisations in children aged <5 years increased, dropping over the new year, possibly related to increasing circulation of RSV in the final guarter of 2020.
 Admissions in older children (5-19 years) have gradually increased with the easing of lockdown measures, possibly suggesting greater susceptibility to SARS-CoV-2 infection compared to younger children, recent increases may reflect increasing circulation of other respiratory viruses.
 Respiratory admissions for adult age groups (20-49 years, ≥50 years) increased during the lockdown period and reached numbers several times higher than those observed in past influenza seasons.
-Levels have again increased and are currently higher than those reached during the first wave.
+Levels again increased to higher than those reached during the first wave, but have been decreasing in recent weeks.
 The risk of hospitalization for ICD coded COVID-19 increases with age, with older adults at the greatest risk for developing severe COVID-19 disease.